Ultimate Safe Ways to Detangle Your Hair and Tools to Use

 Wet Detangling vs. Dry Detangling

-We are often taught not to detangle our hair unless drenched in conditioner.
+We are often taught not to detangle (Check out this article: how to detangle matted weave) our hair unless drenched in conditioner.

 But not when it’s wet because our hair is the weakest point.
 However, we are also told not to brush or detangle our hair if its dry.
 So which one is it?
 In what state is our hair the weakest and strongest?